 241 LS of the three pods holding the hibernating crew.
 (1:00:15)

-This shot is a reverse image shot, as with shots 228 thru 230.
+This shot is a flip horizontal shot, reversed from the usual orientation, as with shots 228 thru 230.

 BOWMAN: Well, this was done in order to achieve the maximum conservation of our life support capabilities.